Rights and Options for Victims of Sexual Violence, Dating Violence, Domestic Violence, and Stalking1

 NOTE: If the University determines that the perpetrator poses a serious and immediate threat to the campus community, a designated Campus Security Authority under the Clery Act may be called upon to issue a timely warning to the community.
 Any such warning will not include any information that identifies the victim.

 As a reporter, am I protected from retaliation?

 Yes, University policies prohibit retaliation against a person who:

-- Assists someone with a sexual violence; or
+- Assists someone with such a report; or

-- Participates in any manner in an investigation or resolution of a sexual violence complaint.
+- Participates in any manner in any related investigation or resolution.

 What else might happen if I notify university police?

-Should you choose to notify University Police, you will be escorted to a safe place if necessary, and may be transported to a hospital or sexual response assault center for a medical exam.
-University police can also provide access to a confidential sexual assault advocate, if desired.
+Should you choose to notify University Police, you will be escorted to a safe place if necessary and may be transported to a hospital or sexual response assault center for a medical exam.
+University police can also provide access to a confidential Sexual Assault Victim’s Advocate if desired.
 First and foremost, the medical exam you receive from a hospital or sexual assault response center treats any physical injury or effect.
 The exam may include a vaginal and/or anal examination, testing, and prophylactic treatment for sexually transmitted infections and possible pregnancy.

 Second, the medical exam properly collects and preserves evidence.
 Seeking a medical exam for treatment and evidence collection does not commit you to any particular course of action, and your medical records are confidential.